E-commerce

 April 8, 2026

-The question “what is a good conversion rate for Shopify?” comes up constantly among merchants, agencies, and growth teams.
-It is a legitimate question, but a dangerous one if it is framed poorly.
-A rate may seem low even though your traffic is very cold, your average order value is high, or your decision cycle is longer than average.
+The question « what is a good conversion rate for Shopify? » keeps coming up among merchants, agencies, and growth teams.
+It’s a legitimate question, but a dangerous one if it is asked poorly.
+A rate may seem low when your traffic is very cold, your average order value is high, or your decision cycle is longer than average.
 Conversely, a flattering rate can hide fragile margins, high returns, or a checkout that leaks on mobile.

-In this guide, we will answer in a useful way: provide benchmarks, explain why they vary, show how to read the figure in Shopify, and above all help you determine whether your rate is good given your context.
+In this guide, we will answer usefully: give you benchmarks, explain why they vary, show how to read the number in Shopify, and above all help you know whether your rate is good given your context.
 The goal is not to make you chase an abstract average.
-The goal is to help you read your performance more accurately and choose the levers that truly matter.
+The goal is to let you read your performance more precisely and choose the levers that really matter.

-A proper reading of a Shopify conversion rate therefore begins less with “how much are others doing?” and more with “what exactly are we comparing, in what context, with what traffic, and for what price level?”
+So the right way to read a Shopify conversion rate starts less with « how much do others make? » than with « what exactly are we comparing, in what context, with what traffic, and at what price point? »

 Summary